pwaller/keyboard/README.md

 ## keyboard

-Keyboard is a package which offers a universal keyboard event interface for various backends.
+Keyboard offers a universal keyboard shortcut binding interface for various backends.
 The backends are implemented as separate packages.

 This is based on ccampbell's javascript library [mousetrap][mt].